jbadavis/bpga/README.md

 cross = "bimetallic"
 ```

-"Random" chooses a random cutting plane whereas for "weighted" this is determined by the fitness.
+"random" chooses a random cutting plane whereas for "weighted" this is determined by the fitness.

+Random also works for bimetallics.

 Currently bimetallic crossover takes 50% from each cluster.